BCODMO/blog.bco-dmo.org/_drafts/2022-11-07-The-Future-Generation.md

 {% include image.html id="bcodmo_logo" position="centered" %}

 Ever wonder what happens to your data after you submit them to BCO-DMO?
 The general workflow looks like this: researchers submit their project-specific data, we (BCO-DMO data managers) communicate with the submitters, we curate the data (ensuring their format and associated metadata are comprehensible and easily reusable), and — finally — we publish it online.

+As a data manager, I have pushed hundreds of datasets through this general flow.
+However, it is rare that we are directly involved in the next step, which is reusing our data holdings.
+It is up to the public and the research community to complete the whole reuse cycle and actually **use** these curated data.